-- Second, identify the people who are consistently more accurate than everyone else — say, those in the top 0.1% for accuracy, for multiple years in a row.
+- Second, identify the people who are consistently more accurate than everyone else — say, those in the top 0.1% for accuracy, for multiple years in a row (without regression to the mean).
 These are your “superforecasters.”

 - Finally, pose your forecasting questions to the superforecasters, and use an aggregate of their predictions.